 A healthcare professional can listen to this sound using a stethoscope, and it’s most likely to be heard when you breathe in.

-- Fine crackles.
-These are high-pitched, quick sounds.
+- Fine crackles: These are high pitched, quick sounds.
 They can indicate fluid in small airways.
-Fine crackles are often heard in pneumonia and congestive heart failure.
+Fine crackles are often heard in people with pneumonia and congestive heart failure.

-- Coarse crackles.
-These are a deeper, longer sound compared with fine crackles.
-They occur when air bubbles are passing through fluid in larger airways.
+- Coarse crackles: These are deeper, longer sounds than fine crackles.
+They occur when air bubbles pass through fluid in larger airways.
 Coarse crackles are more likely to occur in people with COPD.

 Stridor is similar to wheezing, but the sound is typically louder than a wheeze.
-It can be identified when you breathe in or out — or both — and can identify upper airway blockages or narrowing.
+Doctors may hear it when you breathe in or out, and it can indicate upper airway blockages or narrowing.

 Hamman’s sign is a crackling or crunching sound that occurs at the same time as your heartbeat.
 It happens when air gets trapped in the space between your lungs, called the mediastinum.